youngeun1209/youngeun1209.github.io/README.md

 * S. Kim, Y.-E. Lee, S.-H. Lee, S.-W. Lee, “Speech EEG classification based on residual learning for user-independent brain-computer interfaces,” Winter Symposium of the Korean Society of Brain Engineering, 2023.

 ## Patents
+* “User Authentication Apparatus and Method Using Brainwave Signal According to Imagined Speech,” Register Number: 12,204,624, (U.S.A).
+* “Method, Device and Program for Learning Artificial Neural Networks Based on Speech Imagination Biosignals and Phoneme Information,” Application Number: US 18/981,333 (U.S.A).
 * "Method and Apparatus for Speech Synthesis Based on Brain Signals During Imagined Speech," Application Number: US 18/199,670 (U.S.A).
-* “User Authentication Apparatus and Method Using Brainwave Signal According to Imagined Speech,” Application Number: US 17/884,870 (U.S.A).
+* “Brain-Computer Interface System for Supporting New Language Acquisition Using Brain Signals,” Register Number: 10-2766793 (Korea).
+* “Method and apparatus for speech synthesis based on brain signals during imagined speech,” Register Number: 10-2709425 (Korea).
+* “Personal authentication apparatus and system based on brain signals of imagined speech,” Register Number: 10-2522391 (Korea).
 * “Apparatus and Method for Left- and Right-Foot Classification Based on Brain Signals,” Registration Number: 10-2276991 (Korea).
-* “Method and apparatus for speech synthesis based on brain signals during imagined speech,” Application Number: 10-2022-0173551 (Korea).
 * “Smart Home Control System and Apparatus based on Brain-Computer Interface Using Minimum Stimulus,” Application Number: 10-2022-0163784 (Korea).
 * “A method for user intent recognition through similarity comparison by extracting features from imagined speech and overt speech in brain-computer interface,” Application Number: 10-2022-0163782 (Korea).
 * “Brain-Computer Interface System for Supporting New Language Acquisition Using Brain Signals,” Application Number: 10-2022-0173553 (Korea).